 You can’t come to London and not visit the queen, isn’t it?
 While you can hop onto a tour bus, London is pretty much easy to visit on your own too.
 You can take a bus from Trafalgar Square (around 15 mins ride) to the Buckingham palace or you go via Green park for a little walk through the park.

-Next you make your way to St James’ Park (my favourite garden) which is just two minutes walk from the palace.
-It is a must must visit for the views from the lake, the beautiful faun and fauna.
+Next you make your way to St James’ Park (my favorite garden) which is just two minutes’ walk from the palace.
+You cannot miss this.
+You’ll enjoy views from the lake, the beautiful faun and fauna.

-Walking a little more in the city of Westminster, you will find the great bell of London, you got it, it is Big Ben.
+Walking towards Westminster, you will find the great bell of London, you got it, it is Big Ben.
 Red phone boots, London double Decker bus, Big Ben and the parliament in the background, this place is very much picturesque.